aytacg26/ruler_of_the_world/README.md

 ## 7 - Joker Country :

 As it has been mention from the beginning, there will be 208 + 1 Country Cards for the game. +1 is the Joker Country and it will be published at the end of the game, this country will have only one copy and will add additional 45 points to total point of the main player who collects it.
+Joker Country Card (Vatican City), may change the fate of game and the one main player who has a total point which does not lead him/her/them to the top on score board may sit to the top and be the winner with the help of Joker
+Card.
+For this case, he/she/they should have a total point at least 44 points less then the total points of the leader, otherwise, Joker will not effect their fate on the game result.
+Joker Country Card - Vatican City Country card will be unique - a rare card and at the end of the game, it will be sold via an auction.
+If there is no player who will reach the total point of the leader with the help of Joker Card, there won't be an auction and Vatican City Country Card will automatically be transferred to the wallet of the winner that is **The Ruler of the World**

 ## 8- Rules of The Game